jnidzwetzki/bboxdb/doc/network.md

 The result could be currently the response types 0x02, 0x03 and 0x06.

 ### Time-Query
-This query asks for all tuples, that are inserted after certain time stamp (tuple >= time stamp).
+This query asks for all tuples, that are inserted after certain time stamp (time(tuple) >= time stamp).

 #### Request body